pkattimani/ANSIBLE/README.md

+# Ansible Configuration Management Project

-Project Goal:
+## Project Overview
-To set up and configure two server groups using Ansible: one for Apache and another for Nginx.
-Additionally, this project includes the installation of Java on the Apache server group.
+This project aims to automate the configuration of two server groups using Ansible: one for Apache and another for Nginx.
+Additionally, it includes the installation of Java on the Apache server group after the Apache configuration is complete.
+This setup ensures efficient management and deployment of server configurations, adhering to best practices in DevOps.

-Components:
-Apache Server Group:

-Install Apache HTTP Server.

-Push a custom index.html file to the Apache root directory.

-Start the Apache service and ensure it is enabled to start on boot.

-Display a post-installation message.

-Nginx Server Group:

-Install Nginx HTTP Server.

-Push a custom index.html file to the Nginx root directory.

-Start the Nginx service and ensure it is enabled to start on boot.

-Display a post-installation message.

-Java Installation:
+## Features

+1. **Server Group Configuration**:
+    - **Apache Server Group**: Installs Apache HTTP Server, deploys an HTML file with server information, starts the Apache service, and sends a post-installation message.
+    - **Nginx Server Group**: Installs Nginx HTTP Server, deploys an HTML file with server information, starts the Nginx service, and sends a post-installation message.

+2. **Java Installation**:
-Install Java on the Apache server group after the Apache configuration is complete.
+    - Installs Java on the Apache server group using Ansible roles in a dedicated

-Display a post-installation message.